steveclarke/mcp-printer/README.md

 # Then ask AI to print test.txt
 ```

-### Running from Source in MCP
+### Running Locally in MCP

-When developing, configure your MCP client to run from source:
+Configure your MCP client to run from your local directory:

 ```json
 {